Top 10 Best Dire Straits Songs

 Great track, really one of the band's masterpieces.
 And great bass too by John Ilsley.
 Definitely underestimated.

-How come this song isnʼt in a higher position in this list.
-Come on people, have you heard the sax solo in the intro?
+How come this song isn't in a higher position on this list?
+Come on, people, have you heard the sax solo in the intro?
 I mean, that is art.
 Not to mention all the emotion and epic lyrics.
-Sultans of Swing is their greatest work but this song deserves more.
+Sultans of Swing is their greatest work, but this song deserves more.

-The sax and mark's song combine together to make an unforgettable combination.
-I believe the son's lyrics and meanings are also a great contribution to the EPICNESS of this song.
+The sax and Mark's song combine together to make an unforgettable combination.
+I believe the song's lyrics and meanings are also a great contribution to the epicness of this song.